The Office of Distance Education

 Contacts and Support

-Desire2Learn Support and Contact Us - Technical support information and contacts for Desire2Learn, and contact information for KU Office of Distance Education staff.
+D2L Support and Contact Us - Technical support information, contacts for D2L, and contact information for the KU Office of Distance Education staff.

 D2L how-to documents and videos - Visit the faculty resource page for course building information, support contacts and up-to-date documents and short videos for the most common tasks in D2L.